CarlosAlbertoR/TasksApp/README.md

 ![](./ScreenshotWebPage.png)

 # Description
-* Tasks App developed with Javascript and Local Storage was implemented.
+* Tasks App developed with Javascript and Local Storage was implemented to store tasks.

 # Recomendations
 * Complete the interface